 Lake Superior Harbor Reopens Three Years after Devastating Storm

-New amenities and improved infrastructure strengthen the local economy and make Saxon Harbor visitors safer, thanks in part to the Wisconsin Coastal Zone Management Program.
+The Takeaway: New amenities and improved infrastructure strengthen the local economy and make Saxon Harbor visitors safer, thanks in part to the Wisconsin Coastal Zone Management Program.

 Three years after a deadly storm, more than 2,000 people crowded around Wisconsin’s reopened Saxon Harbor to see how $14 million in repairs and reconstruction had brought new and improved marina slips, floating docks, bathrooms, and fueling tanks for boats.
 Just as important were the comprehensive harbor, roadway, and natural infrastructure improvements that enhanced the site’s safety and usability.
 Grants from the Wisconsin Coastal Management Program helped repair the marina and improve beach access.